Skip to main content

 200 mg every 2 weeks

-Children ages 6 to 11 years old receiving Dupixent for asthma and eczema will receive the dosage schedule for eczema, which includes a loading dose.
+Children ages 6 to 11 receiving Dupixent for both asthma and eczema will follow the dosage schedule for eczema, which includes a loading dose.

 What happens if you miss a dose of Dupixent?

 If you miss a dose of Dupixent, the first step is to recall your last dose.
-What to do next depends on whether you inject the medication weekly, every 2 weeks, or every 4 weeks.
+What to do next depends on whether you inject the medication weekly, every other week, or every 4 weeks.

-Missed every 4 week dose: Give the Dupixent injection within 7 days of the missed dose.
-Resume your normal injections.
+Missed every-4-week dose: Give the Dupixent injection as soon as you remember.
+If it’s within 7 days of the missed dose, resume your normal injection schedule.
 But if it has been more than 7 days since the missed dose, inject Dupixent and begin injecting every 4 weeks from that date.

-Your healthcare team may have provided specific instructions for what to do if you miss your dose.
-Be sure to follow their directions if they’re different from above.
+Your healthcare team may provide other instructions for what to do if you miss your dose, so be sure to follow their instructions.
+You can also ask them for guidance if you’re unsure what to do after missing a dose of Dupixent.

 What should you do if you inject too much Dupixent?